Is Discipleship Enough?

 So before we get too invested in discipleship pathways, we would do well to build apostleship pathways, too.
 Interested in knowing more about how to do that?

 In my work with Creating a Culture of Renewal, I’ve discovered that apostleship starts with Kingdom-oriented dreams.
-Learn more about making those dreams reality by joining me on my next free “How to Create a Culture of Renewal” online seminar.

 When church leaders know how to dream like Jesus, align others to the dream, and realize the dream, then the dream can expand and draw others to it.
 Now there’s a discipleship pathway system.